 The Kansas City Provisional Alumnae Chapter was recognized in September 2016.
 They meet on the first Sunday of the month and conduct several service projects such as Ronald McDonald House, CASA birthday bags and many more.
 Sisterhood activities include Pinterest craft parties, family picnic as well as coordinating the Alpha Kappa Chapter senior ceremony.

 Omega Phi Alpha is always seeking interested and motivated alumnae to establish a new alumnae chapter or reactivate an inactive alumnae chapter.
-To reinstate or begin a new alumnae chapter, contact the vice president of alumnae relations with the following information in writing:
+To reinstate or begin a new alumnae chapter, contact the alumnae membership director with the following information in writing:

 At the end of the provisional period, the alumnae chapter interest group will receive a Greek letter designation and official recognition as an alumnae chapter.